diem/dip/lips/lip-1.md

 ### PaymentObject

-The structure in this object can be a full payment of just the fields of an existing payment object that need to be changed.
+The structure in this object can be a full payment or just the fields of an existing payment object that need to be changed.
 Some fields are immutable after they are defined once (see below).
 Others can by updated multiple times.
 Updating immutable fields with a different value results in a command error, but it is acceptable to re-send the same value.

 | Field 	    | Type 	| Required? 	| Description 	|
 |-------	    |------	|-----------	|-------------	|